felipecode/coiltraine/README.md

 COiLTRAiNE: Conditional Imitation Learning Training Framework
 -------------------------------------------------------------

 !!!
-Note: The old imitation learning repo is temporarely inside the "old imitation folder"
+Note: The old imitation learning repo is temporarily inside the "old imitation folder"

 This repository can be used to easily train and manage the trainings of imitation